sehoon787/sehoon787/README.md

 ## 👋 &nbsp;Hello!☺️

 ✔️ &nbsp;I'm interested in Data analysis, CV, ML&DL and Embedded System for Automation with python.\
-✔️ &nbsp;I consider making technical document for issue tracking, version history the most important thing for everyone.\
+✔️ &nbsp;I consider making technical document for issue tracking and version history the most important thing for everyone.\
 ✔️ &nbsp;I focus my projects on practicality.